Birational Invariance in Punctured Log Gromov-Witten Theory: Tropical lifts and stabilization maps

-Due to the isomorphism proven in the previous proposition, we will refer to $\omega$ both as a cone of $\tilde{\tau}$, as well as the associated tropical type.
-For future purposes, we consider how we may produce all tropical lifts $\gamma$ of $\tau$ from the subdivision $\tilde{\tau}$ produced above.
-First, note that the tropical type $\omega$ is a tropical lift of $\tau$.
-We call tropical lifts associated with cones of the cone complex $\tilde{\tau}$ \emph{maximal length} tropical lifts.
-To produce all remaining tropical lifts, we note that for each tropical type $\omega$ produced above and each leg $l \in L(G_\tau)$, there exists a total ordering on the cones $\omega_e \subset \Gamma_{\omega}$ on the edges $e \in L(G_\omega)\cup E(G_\omega)$ which map to $l$ under the subdivision morphism $G_\omega \rightarrow G_\tau$.
-Each choice of edge or leg $e$ above produces a tropical lift in which we remove the edges and legs $e'$ such that $e' > e$.
-If $\omega'$ and $\omega''$ are tropical types produced from a maximally extended tropical type $\omega$ associated to edges $e', e'' \in E\cup L(G_\omega)$ with $e' > e''$, we say $\omega' > \omega''$.
-Note that this is a partial ordering on tropical lifts, and maximal length tropical lifts are maximal in this partial ordering.
+We note that by construction, the tropical types $\gamma$ produced in Proposition \ref{tcurve} are tropical lifts of $\tau$.
+After conducting the merging of the cones of $\tilde{\tau}$ described in the remark above, for future purposes, we consider how we may produce all remaining tropical lifts $\omega$ of $\tau$ from the subdivision $\tilde{\tau}$ produced above.
+First, we call the types corresponding to cones of $\tilde{\tau}$ \emph{maximally extendable} tropical lifts.
+To produce all remaining tropical lifts, we note that for each maximally extendable tropical type $\omega$ produced above and each leg $l \in L(G_\tau)$, there exists a total ordering on the cones $\omega_e \subset \Gamma_{\omega}$ on the edges $e \in L(G_\omega)\cup E(G_\omega)$ which map to $l$ under the subdivision morphism $G_\omega \rightarrow G_\tau$.
+Each choice of edge or leg $e$ above produces a family of tropical curves tropical in which we remove the edges and legs $e'$ such that $e' > e$.
+This family has a fixed tropical type $\omega'$ and in this situation, we say that $\omega'$ is produced from the maximally extendable tropical type $\omega$, which we denote by $\omega \ge \omega'$.